 Code Customization

-The ability to have customizable codes is important so that your code can be changed should it become necessary at any time, or should you want different people to have different entry codes.
+The ability to customize codes is essential so that your code can be changed at any time, or so that different people can have different entry codes.

 It’s critical to make sure a keyless door lock will fit the lock space of your RV’s door.
 You may want to consider features such as a backlit keypad as well.